 I originally trained as a parasitologist and epidemiologist, with specific interest in malaria control having worked on malaria in fragile states for the last 15 years.
 My PhD work looked at the impact of internal migration on malaria in Uganda and I continue to work on projects looking at the impact of migration on health.
 More recently, I have worked on National Malaria Strategic Plan Development, Monitoring & Evaluation and Operational Research throughout Sub-Saharan Africa and Asia.
-I continue to work on malaria through the LINK project led by Prof. David Schellenberg which is focussed on strengthening data for decision-making by National Malaria Control Programmes in 14 countries in Subsaharan Africa.

 My research interest is in movement, either the movement of people and resulting impact on health, the movement of resistant parasites, or the diffusion of interventions through populations.

 Currently I am leading on an evaluation of the Informed Push Model for distribution of Family Planning commodities in Senegal as part of MET.
 This is a multi-dimensional evaluation looking at the effect of the intervention on stock availability and modern contraceptive prevalence rate, the process of implementation and characteristics of the intervention, the cost and cost-effectiveness of IPM and the overall health system context within which the intervention is being implemented.

 I am also working in collaboration with Makerere University and the International Organisation of Migration (IOM) to examine migration, health and access to health services, among labour migrants in Uganda.